 Enjoy the Pod Playground at the Arboretum

 Where: Forest Dr, Molonglo Valley

 At the National Arboretum's Pod Playground, sculpted acorn cubbies reach into the sky, hoisted up by silver steps.
 Kids can run across a musical bridge and tap notes out with each step, and toddlers can play inside sand-filled Banksia (native Australian flora) cones.
 This is the best-looking playground in the city and to top off its appeal, there’s a café at the Village Centre for weary parents.
 Inside the Centre, you’ll find the National Bonsai Collection and The Curatoreum, with a section dedicated to creative kids’ gifts.

 Have fun at Yarralumla Play Station

-Home to a plethora of foreign embassies as well as Australia’s Governor-General, the suburb of Yarralumla includes Weston Park with two playground areas, two cafés and the ticketed entertainment facility of Yarralumla Play Station.
-Cruise in from the city via scenic Alexandrina Drive, pass a mob of lazy kangaroos who call Weston Park home and make your first stop at the Play Station.
+The suburb of Yarralumla is home to Yarralumla Play Station.
+Cruise in from the city via scenic Alexandrina Drive, pass a mob of lazy kangaroos and stop in for a day of fun.
 Here, you'll find a petting zoo, miniature train rides and mini golf.
-Next, recharge with a meal under the trees at the child-friendly Yarralumla Gallery and the Oaks Brasserie.
-Burn off any excess energy by exploring the network of oak trees and ponds beside the lake foreshore, with views over Black Mountain and beyond.
+Recharge with a meal under the trees at Yarralumla Gallery and the Oaks Brasserie.
+If the kids still have energy to burn, explore the network of oak trees and ponds beside the lake foreshore, with views over Black Mountain and beyond.